-the commands to be called for testing.
+The commands to be called for testing.
 Each command is defined by one or more lines; a command can have multiple lines if a line ends with the \ character in which case the subsequent line will be appended (and may contain another \ character ...).
-For eventually performing a call to subprocess.Popen (args, ...) args are determined by splitting the whole command by whitespace.
-Similar to make recipe lines, any command with a leading - will ignore the exit code.
+For eventually performing a call to subprocess.Popen(args, ...) args are determined by splitting the whole command by whitespace.